 Building Future Leaders

-The character education program at Holloway is founded on The Seven Habits of Happy Kids.
-Each month, we focus on one of those habits by teaching kids what each habit means, why it is important, and recognizing students who demonstrate that habit at any given time during the month.
-Those habits include:
+The character education program at Holloway is founded on Whitehouse ISD's Portrait of a Graduate.
+Each month, we focus on one of those character traits by teaching kids what each trait means, why it is important, and recognizing students who demonstrate that trait at any given time during the month.
+Those character traits include:

-In addition to The Severn Habits of Happy Kids, Holloway uses several different tools to help our students develop into successful leaders of the future.
+In addition to The Portrait of a Graduate, Holloway uses several different tools to help our students develop into successful leaders of the future.
 These programs include:

 - Wildcat 200 Club - Students are recognized by teachers and staff for making good choices, exhibiting positive behaviors, helping others, and demonstrating leadership.
 These nominations are submitted to the office and students are recognized during the morning announcements.
 These students get to add their paw print to the Wildcat 200 board and then receive a small prize.
 At the end of the each semester, all students who have a paw on the board are entered into a drawing to win a gift card.